 The Federal District Court for the Northern District of Texas has entered orders by agreement with Defendants, freezing Striker’s assets, and appointing a receiver to collect and distribute Striker’s assets for the benefit of investors.

 Source: Securities Exchange Commission

-If you purchased debentures from Striker Petroleum, LLC from September 2006 to September 2009, otherwise invested in Striker Petroleum, or are the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you purchased debentures from Striker Petroleum, LLC from September 2006 to September 2009, otherwise invested in Striker Petroleum, or are the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.